sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## Work-in-progress limits

 Each team should be working on only 1 initiative at a time.
 So the number of teams you have is the degree of parallelism you get.
 Not everything counts as an item though, only high-level product goals or technical initiatives do.

 A team is always improving various things, but only working on 1 significant piece of work at a time.

 ## Pull-based just-in-time work

-The teams should pull work when they become available.
-As a team finishes working on an initiative, they should pull the next initiative and start working on it.
-This means that teams cannot get overwhelmed by work pushed on them.
-Information about upcoming work shouldn't reach a team until that team has finished the current initiative.
+The teams should pull work when they finish their previous work.
+As a team finishes working, they should pull the next initiative or goal and start working on it.

+This means that teams cannot get overwhelmed by having work pushed on them.
+Information about upcoming work shouldn't reach a team until that team has finished their current initiative.

 ## Pull-based information